openworm/org.geppetto.docs/source/windowssetup.rst

 This will tell you how to get the Geppetto source code and build it on a Windows machine (`Windows?
 I'm on OSX/Linux! <http://docs.geppetto.org/en/latest/osxlinuxsetup.html>`_).

+Note: if you just want to play with a sample Geppetto deployment you don't need to install anything, just visit https://live.geppetto.org.
+If you want to install the latest released sample deployment just download it from `here <https://github.com/openworm/org.geppetto/releases>`_ and run ``/bin/startup.bat``.
+The following instructions are if you want to setup Geppetto from sources.

 Psst: If you get stuck at any point, drop us a line at the `OpenWorm-discuss mailing list <https://groups.google.com/forum/#!forum/openworm-discuss>`_ or the contact formular on the `Geppetto website <http://www.geppetto.org/>`_.
 You can also send us screenshots and log files!

 Prerequisite software
 =====================

-You need a bunch of other software to run Geppetto.
+You need a bunch of other software to setup Geppetto from sources.
 The good news: You probably have some of this on your machine already!

 * *Java SE Development Kit 7*: `Installer <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`_